awps/demonstrator/readme.md

 ## Features:

-- [ ] The possibility to manage an unlimited number of themes directly from an admin page.
+- [x] The possibility to manage an unlimited number of themes directly from an admin page.
-- [ ] The possibility to add an unlimited number of styles to each theme.
+- [x] The possibility to add an unlimited number of styles to each theme.
-- [ ] Setup your own logo.
+- [x] Setup your own logo.
-- [ ] Setup your own URL that will wrap the logo in a link.
+- [x] Setup your own URL that will wrap the logo in a link.
-- [ ] Display the themes and styles in a grid from 1 to 4 columns.
+- [x] Display the themes and styles in a grid from 1 to 4 columns.
-- [ ] Setup the usernames for Envato and CreativeMarket referal program.
+- [x] Setup the usernames for Envato and CreativeMarket referal program.
-- [ ] Short "purchase URL".
+- [x] Short "purchase URL".
 The real purchase URL will be hidden in a local URL, so nobody will be able to access the purchase page without your referal ID.
-- [ ] The frame is not closed, but instead is collapsed on top.
+- [x] The frame is not closed, but instead is collapsed on top.
 This actually is a bonus because the visitors never lose the purchase URL and the acces to other themes/styles.
-- [ ] Use the homepage and ignore the full site content, or setup a custom endpoint name.
+- [x] Use the homepage and ignore the full site content, or setup a custom endpoint name.
+- [x] Make themes and styles sortable( in admin panel ).

 ## TODO: